Enya: 1985–1989: The Celts and Watermark

 In 1985, producer Tony McAuley asked Enya to contribute a track for the six-part BBC television documentary series The Celts.
-She had already written a Celtic-influenced song called "The March of the Celts", and submitted it to the project.
+She had already written a Celtic-influenced song called "March of the Celts", and Nicky Ryan submitted it to the project.
 Each episode was to feature a different composer at first, but director David Richardson liked her track so much that he had Enya score the entire series.
 Enya recorded 72 minutes of music at Aigle Studio and the BBC studios in Wood Lane, London, without recording to the picture.
-She was required to portray certain themes and ideas that the producers wanted; but unlike The Frog Prince, she worked with little interference which granted her freedom to establish the sound that she would adopt throughout her future career, signified by layered vocals, keyboard-oriented music, and percussion with elements of Celtic, classical, church, and folk music.
+She was required to portray certain themes and ideas that the producers wanted; however, in contrast with The Frog Prince, she worked with little interference, which granted her freedom to establish the sound that she would adopt throughout her future career, signified by layered vocals, keyboard-oriented music, and percussion with elements of Celtic, classical, church, and folk music.

-In March 1987, two months before The Celts aired, a 40-minute selection of Enya's score was released as her debut solo album, Enya, by BBC Records in the United Kingdom and by Atlantic Records in the United States.
-The latter promoted it with a new-age imprint on the packaging, which Nicky later thought was "a cowardly thing for them to do".
+In March 1987, two months before The Celts aired, a 40-minute selection of Enya's score was released as her debut solo album, Enya, by BBC Records in the United Kingdom, with the Atlantic Records release in the United States in 1986.
+The latter promoted it with a new-age imprint on the packaging, which Nicky thought was 'a cowardly thing for them to do'.
 The album gained enough public attention to reach number 8 on the Irish Albums Chart and number 69 on the UK Albums Chart.
 "I Want Tomorrow" was released as Enya's first single.
-"Boadicea" was sampled by The Fugees on their 1996 song "Ready or Not"; the group neither sought permission nor gave credit.
+"Boadicea" was later sampled by the Fugees on their 1996 song "Ready or Not"; the group neither sought permission nor gave credit.
 Enya took legal action and the group subsequently gave her credit; they paid a fee of approximately $3 million.
-Later in 1987, Enya appeared on Sinéad O'Connor's debut album The Lion and the Cobra, reciting Psalm 91 in Irish on "Never Get Old".
+Later in 1987, Enya appeared on Sinéad O'Connor's debut album The Lion and the Cobra, reciting Psalm 91 in Irish on the track "Never Get Old" - Enya posted the words of the psalm as her tribute message to O'Connor following the latter's death in July 2023.